Ex-New England mob boss loses appeal of conviction for 1993 murder | Law-Order

 A federal appeals court on Friday upheld the conviction of an octogenarian former New England mob boss sentenced to life in prison for the 1993 murder of a nightclub owner whose remains were discovered in Rhode Island five years ago.
 The 1st U.S. Circuit Court of Appeals in Boston affirmed http://media.ca1.uscourts.gov/pdf.opinions/18-1899P-01A.pdf a jury's 2018 verdict finding Francis "Cadillac Frank" Salemme and Paul Weadick guilty of killing club owner Steven DiSarro because they believed he would cooperate with federal investigators.

-A federal appeals court on Friday upheld the conviction of an octogenarian former New England mob boss sentenced to life in prison for the 1993 murder of a nightclub owner whose remains were discovered in Rhode Island five years ago.
+Defense lawyers argued https://www.reuters.com/article/us-massachusetts-crime-salemme/ex-new-england-mob-boss-appeals-conviction-for-1993-murder-idUSKBN29B2M8 that jurors were wrongly told they only had to find the men's motive was to prevent a "possible" rather than reasonably likely communication with a federal officer.
 But U.S. Circuit Judge William Kayata, writing for the three-judge panel, said the evidence met even that standard.
 The court rejected Weadick's claims he was deprived of a fair trial by being tried alongside Salemme.
-Defense lawyers did not respond to requests for comment

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)